Jump to

 For reference, here is a YouTube video (2022) uploaded by Eliza Diggins of the University of Utah, that discusses chaos and the three body problem

-Discussion the three body problem
+Discussion on the three body problem

 0 minutes : introduction to the three body problem